openshift/oadp-operator/docs/noobaa/install_oadp_noobaa.md

 Please follow the these steps in order to install OADP Operator with NooBaa:

-1. Create a namespace named `oadp-operator-system`.
+1. Create a namespace named `openshift-adp`.
 2. Do not create any cloud credentials secret, as the secret comes out of the box for NooBaa.
 3. Now install the OCS (OpenShift Container Storage) operator from the